-Physics 212C: Advanced Quantum Mechanics Spring 2020 Lecturer: McGreevy These lecture notes live here.
+Physics 212C: Advanced Quantum Mechanics Spring 2023

+Lecturer: McGreevy These lecture notes live here.
 Please email corrections to mcgreevy at physics dot ucsd dot edu.

-Last updated: 2020/12/08, 19:05:16
+Last updated: 2023/06/13, 14:35:08

 Contents

-0.1 Introductory remarks 3

-0.2 Possible topics (not in order) 3

-0.3 Sources and acknowledgement 4

-0.4 Conventions 5

-1 An indefinite number of identical particles 6

-1.1 Harmonic oscillator review, operator solution 6

-1.2 Particles and fields 7

-1.3 Path integral reminder in a box 22

-1.4 Scalar field theory 23

-1.5 Quantum light: Photons 28

-1.6 Casimir effect: vacuum energy is real 34

-1.7 Identical particles 38

-1.8 Second quantization, from scratch 46

-1.9 Many bosons versus many fermions 54

-2 A s imple magnet 69

-3 Inte eracting bosons 83

-3.1 Phenomenology of super-flow 83

-3.2 Robust definition of BEC 86

-3.3 Interactions and BEC 91

-4 Interacting fermions 1

-4.1 Where do spin interactions come from?
-110

-4.2 Ordering in Fermi systems 112

-4.3 Instabilities of a Fermi surface to repulsive interactions 114

-4.4 Attractive interactions between electrons and Cooper pairs 120

-4.5 Instabilities of a Fermi surface to attractive interactions 125

-4.6 An addendum on mean field theory for interacting fermions 127

-5 Lin ear response 129

-6 Atoms, Molecules, Solids

-6.1 Self-consistent mean-field theories 139

-Problems involving more than one nucleus
+7 Atoms, Molecules, Solids

+6 Line ear response 153

+5.6 An addendum on mean field theory for interacting fermions 151

+5.5 Instabilities of a Fermi surface to attractive interactions 149

+5.4 Attractive interactions between electrons and Cooper pairs \ldots .
+144

+5.3 Instabilities of a Fermi surface to repulsive interactions 138

+5.2 Ordering in Fermi systems 136

+5.1 Where do spin interactions come from?
+134

+5 Inte eracting fermions 134

+4.3 Interactions and BEC 114

+4.2 Robust definition of BEC 109

+- 4.1 Phenomenology of super-flow 106

+4 Interacting bosons

+3 $\mathbf{A} \mathbf{s}$ imple magnet 92

+2.2 Integer Quantum Hall Effect 85

+$\frac{2.1}{2.2}$ Wave mechanics of charged particles 70

+4 2 1 Path integrals briefly 70 70

+9 Testa reference aber errene 70

+1.9 Many bosons versus many fermions 40 56

+1.7 Second quantization from scratch

+1.0 1.7 Identical particles

+1.5 Quantum light: Photons 29 25

+1.4 Scalar field theory 25

+1.3 Particles and fields 9

+1.2 Warmup: two modes 8

+1.1 Harmonic oscillator review, operator solution 7

+1 An indefinite number of identical particles 7

+0.4 Conventions 6

+0.3 Sources and acknowledgement 5

+0.2 Possible topics (not in order) 4

+0.1 Introductory remarks 4

+7.1 Self-consistent mean-field theories 163

+7.2 Problems involving more than one nucleus 170

 0.1 Introductory remarks

-By now you know some quantum mechanics, I hope.
+By now you know some quantum mechanics (QM), I hope.
 But it is a vast subject with many applications.
 There are many directions in which we can generalize from your previous encounters with QM.

 One direction is toward situations where things are faster.
 This leads to "relativistic quantum mechanics," which inevitably means quantum field theory.
-That's the subject of Physics 215 and so I will try to stay away from it.
+That's the subject of Physics 215 and so I will try to stay away from it to the extent possible.

 In this course, we will approach a different frontier: situations where things are many.
 That is: what happens when we put together a whole bunch of quantum degrees of freedom.
 (As we will see, sometimes this also means quantum field theory!)
-Sometimes 'a whole bunch' will mean just a big finite number, like the number of electrons in an atom of large atomic number.
+Sometimes 'a whole bunch' will mean just a big finite number, like the number of electrons in an atom of large atomic number, or a very big finite number, like the number of electrons in a chunk of solid.
 Sometimes, we'll be interested in the thermodynamic limit, where the number of degrees of freedom becomes parametrically large.
 This is because new (emergent) phenomena happen in this limit.

 There is some flexibility about what subjects we'll discuss this quarter.
-Your input about topics of interest to you is encouraged.
+Please tell me about topics of interest to you.

 0.2 Possible topics (not in order)

 Physics phenomena: